jfpasixm/phpwatermark/README.md

 <p>A simple script that adds watermark on images using PHP.
 If you want a different watermark, you can create your own using Adobe Photoshop.</p>

-<p>There is an article about watermark on images which you can read on [fstoppers](https://fstoppers.com/business/debate-over-watermarks-photography-77352) </p>
+There is an article about watermark on images which you can read on [fstoppers](https://fstoppers.com/business/debate-over-watermarks-photography-77352)

 ### Installation